 Classic Brands Reversible Cool Gel Memory Foam Pillow

 You may be able to banish frequent night sweats, waking up in the middle of the night, and struggling to get comfortable with this cooling pillow from Classic Brands.
-It uses both memory foam and cool gel, so you can alternate each side when you want to feel cool or warm.
+It uses both memory foam and cooling gel, so you can alternate each side when you want to feel cool or warm.

 If you are prone to hot flashes, waking up in a sweat, or quickly become overheated, you may appreciate the use of cooling gel memory foam.
 Sleeping with the cool side may provide better distribution of body heat, enhancing air circulation to reduce transferred body heat from lingering.